Poorvi551/Health_SymptomChecker_Agentic_AI_project-IBM-cloud/README.md

 Health symptom checker is an Agentic AI project which helps to identify illness the user is facing in the health conditions based on the symptoms also provides precautions to be taken before consulting a doctor.
 This agent also helps to get a doctor's appointment for the user .

 Technologies used:
-   Watsonx.ai studio service
+   Watsonx.ai studio service,
-   Watsonx.ai runtime service
+   Watsonx.ai runtime service,
-   Cloud object Storage service
+   Cloud object Storage service,
-   Langraph
+   Langraph,
    Llama model

 Output Agentic AI: